ruby/ruby/doc/exceptions.md

-  raise 'Boom!'                # Raises an exception, transfers control. puts 'Will not get here.' rescue puts 'Rescued an exception.' # Control tranferred to here. end puts 'Got here.'
+  raise 'Boom!'                # Raises an exception, transfers control. puts 'Will not get here.' rescue puts 'Rescued an exception.' # Control tranferred to here; program does not exit. end puts 'Got here.'
 ```